DocHoncho/avgame/docs/ImplementationProgress.md

 - **2025-04-19:** Initial project setup completed with Phase 0 and Phase 1 implementation
 - **2025-04-19:** Decided to use XState for state management due to its robust features and dev tools
 - **2025-04-19:** Updated world layout to use a simple square room with walls instead of offset checkerboard pattern
+- **2025-04-19:** Improved movement system with camera-relative controls and faster movement speed

 ---